 The contribution and commitment of all Directors is reviewed on an annual basis as part of the wider Board evaluation.
-CEO's Review CFO's Review Business Model & Strategy

 As part of the annual review process, all Directors are asked to complete self-evaluation questionnaires, assessing their own skills and expertise and this analysis is reviewed in detail to determine whether the collective skills and experience of the Directors are appropriate to meet the needs of the Group.